Lilypad-Tech/lilypad-docs/lilypad/lilypad-v0-examples/fraud-detection.md

 {% endhint %}

 During contract deployment, a tableland table is created.
-The bridge while calling the lilypadFulfilled also saves the results of inference to the table which can be used to monitor the model perfomance.
+The bridge while calling the lilypadFulfilled also saves the results of inference to the table which can be used to monitor the model performance.

 Storing a reference to the table ID and prefix within your contract is advisable since it enhances ease of reference in different methods, facilitating smoother execution.